joannebadua/unit-4-game/README.md

 # About
 This is a game to teach kids about the importance of recycling, and being aware of carbon footprint scores.

-Click the any of the four recycling bins as buttons, each secretly assigned with a random number.
-The more you click, the more points you accumulate.
+The player clicks on any of the four recycling bins as buttons, each secretly assigned with a random number, and accumulates points totaling to a carbon footprint score.

-Your goal is to match the player carboon footprint score with the goal carbon footprint score.
-Try and guess how much points each bin is worth so you can add the specific amount of points to meet your carbon footprint goal.
-You don't know the amount until you click on the recycling bin.
-You click on a recycling bin.
-The player loses if their score goes above the random number.
+The goal is to match the player's carbon footprint score with the goal carbon footprint score.
+The player guesses how many points each bin is worth to add the specific amount of points in order to meet the carbon footprint goal.
+The player only discovers the secret point systel by clicking on the recycling bins.
+The player loses if their score goes above the goal.
 The game restarts whenever the player wins or loses, resulting in a new goal carbon footprint score, and the player's score reset to zero.

 # Technology Used:
 * [Javascript (JS)](https://developer.mozilla.org/en-US/docs/Web/JavaScript)